teapotlaboratories/plantpal/readme.md

 ## Disclaimer and notes
 Some disclaimer about Plantpal:
-- WiFi antenna is not optimized and not certified
+- WiFi antenna is not tuned and not certified
 - RTC components have not been tested
-- Deep-sleep with `esp_sleep_enable_timer_wakeup()` on Arduino SDK have weird behavior where it only sleeps for the half amount of time it instructed to do.
 - The solar charge rate is 1.5mA lower than [Teapotlabs BWLR1E](https://github.com/teapotlaboratories/bwlr1e) even though they use the same components and configuration.
   - Note: latest testing shows an average of 10mA